delphicventurescode/hunda_poezio_public/CODE_COMPLETE/README.md

 **Hunda Poezio** (Dog Poetry) is an unconventional art project that combines Esperanto haiku, artificial intelligence, and canine audiences.
 The poetry — often machine-generated — is recited to dogs, especially strays and those with histories of trauma.
 In doing so, it builds bridges not only between species but also between humans.

-This repository contains the source code, curated poems, and philosophical underpinnings of the project.
+This repository contains the source code for the project: https://github.com/delphicventurescode/hunda_poezio (source code totally private).

 ---